 Landscaping with native species is an easy and effective way to be Stream Smart at your home or business.
-When you grow plants in the appropriate conditions they thrive with a lot less work.
-Besides being beautiful, native species are drought tolerant and naturally resistant to pests.
-This means they don’t need much water, pesticides, or fertilizers, so planting them will reduce the amount of hazardous chemicals in our fragile waterways
+When you grow plants in the appropriate conditions, they thrive with a lot less work.
+Besides being beautiful, native species are drought-tolerant and naturally resistant to pests.
+This means they don’t need much water, pesticides, or fertilizers, so planting them will reduce the amount of hazardous chemicals in our fragile waterways.

 If you already have them, leaving native plants to grow along streams or rivers is the best practice.
-But if you have grass or ornamentals by the water, then replacing them with natives will help restore vital riparian zones, which in turn will help rivers, streams and wildlife thrive.
+However, if you have grass or ornamentals by the water, then replacing them with natives will help restore vital riparian zones, which in turn will help rivers, streams and wildlife thrive.

 water stream creek river quality pollution bear rogue garden valley lawn storm stormwater plants agriculture ashland talent phoenix medford shady cove central point white city eagle point rogue river grants pass applegate soil irrigation fertilizers jackson county oregon compost pesticides rain clean protect trees council landscape native disposal watershed